mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### Before Your Catheter is Inserted
 Your nurse coordinator will work with you to schedule the insertion of your catheter.

-In the days leading up to the insertion of your catheter, don't take aspirin, any products that contain aspirin, or vitamin E. You should also tell your doctor if you are taking any blood thinners or any medication for diabetes.
+In the days leading up to the insertion of your catheter, do not take aspirin, any products that contain aspirin, or vitamin E. You should also tell your doctor if you are taking any blood thinners or any medication for diabetes.

 In the days leading up to the insertion of your catheter, you should call your doctor if you develop any illness.
 This includes a fever, cold, flu, or sore throat.

-If you have been told to be on a clear liquid diet before your catheter is inserted don't eat any solid food after midnight the night before the procedure.
+If you have been told to be on a clear liquid diet before your catheter is inserted, do not eat any solid food after midnight the night before your procedure.
 Continue to drink clear liquids up to 2 hours before you arrive at the hospital for your procedure.
 Your healthcare team will let you know if this applies to you.

-#### The Day Your Catheter is Inserted
+#### The day your catheter is inserted
 Your catheter will be inserted at our Surgical Day Hospital (SDH).
 You will probably already be staying in a hotel or apartment within walking distance of MSKCC's main hospital.
-If you are not already living locally, then you you should arrange transportation between your lodging and the SDH.
+If you are not already living locally, you should arrange transportation between your lodging and the SDH.

-On the morning of the procedure you may shower, but you shouldn't apply any creams or lotions to your body.
+On the morning of your procedure, you may shower, but do not apply any creams or lotions to your body.
 Take any medications you've been instructed to take.

 If you wear contact lenses, you should wear glasses on the day your catheter is inserted.
-If you don't own glasses then bring a container for your contact lenses to the hospital with you.
+If you don't own glasses, then bring a container for your contact lenses to the hospital with you.

 You and your caregiver should leave all valuables, including jewelry, at home.
 Bring only your medications and the money you need for the day to the hospital.